 Your doctor will ask about developmental milestones (if treating a child or adolescent), medical history and family history to determine a diagnosis.

 An MRI (magnetic resonance imaging) will provide a look at the neural tissues, spinal cord, bones and other soft tissues.

 CT (computerized tomography) scans take cross-sectional images of the bones and soft tissues of the body and can help determine if there is hydrocephalus (a buildup of cerebrospinal fluid) or other associated conditions.

 For patients who may be asymptomatic and were diagnosed with Type I during the diagnosis of another disease, treatment may not be required but regular monitoring would be encouraged.

 If symptoms are limited to headaches and other pains, therapy and medication may alleviate or manage symptoms.

 NSPC’s experienced board-certified physicians provide top-notch surgical treatment options for those with more severe Chiari malformations.

 Our leading-edge Posterior Fossa Decompression Surgery brings relief from the pressure on the brain.
 During the operation, our skilled neurosurgeons remove a small portion of the skull thus allowing more room for the brain tissue.

-Our cutting-edge multidisciplinary team of neurosurgeons, neurophysiologist and neuropsychologist along with other specialists provide expert care and treatment for those with Chiari malformation, syringomyelia and related disorders.
-Contact a specialists at one of our centers located in Long Island and the New York area to find out the most advanced treatment options available to you.
+Our cutting-edge multidisciplinary team of neurosurgeons, neurophysiologists and neuropsychologists along with other specialists provide expert care and treatment for those with Chiari malformation, syringomyelia and related disorders.
+Contact a specialist at one of our centers located in Long Island and the New York area to find out the most advanced treatment options available to you.